 With today's advancing technologies in most every career path, the need for a basic knowledge in computer science and computational thinking, along with our current computer literacy, is essential for our students to be successful in the future.
 Our students need to understand how to not only be users of technology, but also creators of it.
 In order to accomplish this, some changes were put into law in June, 2017 with Senate Bill 200.

-The former "Use of Computers" graduation requirement is going through some changes to reflect the requirements in SB 200 which will become effective July 1, 2018.
+The former "Use of Computers" graduation requirement went through some changes to reflect the requirements in SB 200 which became effective July 1, 2018.
 Regulation R078-18 that addresses these changes passed the State Board on August 30, 2018 and the Legislative Commission on September 27, 2018, thereby codifying it into state law.

 The updates include: